zencq/Pi/README.md

   * **Hyperdrive** (UP_HYP0)
   * **Deflector Shield** (UP_S_SHL0)
   * **Photon Cannon** (UP_SGUN0)
-* **Message in a Bottle** (PROC_BOTT) is *available* since **Aquarius 5.10**

 ## You can help 2.0

 If you notice that some files are outdated you can help updating them!
 The current implementation utilizes [NMS.py](https://github.com/monkeyman192/NMS.py) by [monkeyman192](https://github.com/monkeyman192).

-NMS.py is included in this repository as submodule to ensure best compatibility.
-After cloning you must also execute `git submodule update --init --recursive` in the newly created directory to initialize it.
+NMS.py (and its backend [pyMHF](https://github.com/monkeyman192/pyMHF)) is included in this repository as submodule to ensure best compatibility.
+After cloning you must also execute `git submodule update --init --recursive` in the newly created directory to initialize them.

-To run an update set up NMS.py and copy the `Pi.py` in its `mods` directory (`cp Pi.py NMS.py/mods`).
-Then you just need to run NMS.py and as soon as the save selection appears, the magic can begin.
+To run an update set up NMS.py and make sure the `mod_dir` is set to the `./pyMHF_mods` directory.
+Then you just need to run it and as soon as the save selection appears, the magic can begin.
 When NMS.py runs, a distinct terminal window opens where some information are logged.
 All output is prefixed with `>> Pi` or indented below it.

 It is also possible to extend the records with the generated names for your language by running it with the game set to your language.
 This will not overwrite existing